j-tseng/matlab-for-beginners/README.md

 1. W1_worksheet.pdf: A worksheet of conceptual and basic MATLAB questions that probe your understanding of the MATLAB graphical user interface (GUI), data types and structures, slicing and indexing arrays, and operations;
 2. W1_worksheet.m: A \*.m MATLAB code with comments that guide the user through loading, manipulating, and plotting simulated sensor data.
 3. d2.mat: A \*.mat file of data with three variables: x and y sensor readings for 100 trials, t vector of time.

+If you're speedy and finish quickly:
+- Load the examgrades.mat file (already imported with most MATLAB installations under the Statistics and Machine Learning Toolbox) and design your own analysis.
+- The data is a (120 students x 5 exams) array, where the grades are a value between 0 and 100.
+- The five exams each cover the following topics: [math, math, literature, literature, comprehensive].